- A bland diet can help dogs suffering from gastrointestinal problems like vomiting and diarrhea.

 Diarrhea that does not improve with a bland diet after 24 hours likely needs additional medications to help stop the diarrhea.

 Young dogs with intestinal upset need special attention.
-If your dog is under 1 year of age, seek veterinary intervention for intestinal upset.
-Young dogs dehydrate very quickly and their health can decline much more rapidly than adult dogs.
+Puppies get low blood sugar and dehydrated very quickly and their health can decline much more rapidly than adult dogs.
+If your dog is under 6 months of age, seek veterinary intervention for intestinal upset.

 If your young dog is vomiting for more than four hours, has diarrhea for more than six hours, is eating less than normal or not eating and/or has low energy, they need to be seen by a veterinarian right away.